chicken-developer/programming-basic/README.md

 If you want to see all the information about my github profile, please visit: https://github.com/chicken-developer

-# Projects and exercises litst:
+# Projects and exercises list:
 ## Basic OOP with C#:
 https://github.com/chicken-developer/vtcacademy-csharp-advanced